The idea behind call tracking is simple: track which ads, sources, and keywords generate phone calls and your conversion

 GA will always show “Convirza” as the medium.
 This cannot be changed with a different filter.
 The Medium will always say ‘Convirza.’

-3) Campaign – This shows the name of the Group, or Organizational Unit, that the provisioned tracking number belongs to within Convirza.
-So, if the provisioned route is called ‘Google PPC – Keyword ‘xx’’, than the Group would perhaps be ‘Google Ads.’
+This shows the name of the Group, or Organizational Unit, that the provisioned tracking number belongs to within Convirza.
+So, if the provisioned route is called ‘Google PPC – Keyword ‘xx’’, then the Group might be ‘Google Ads.’
 The Group could obviously contain an unlimited number of provisioned routes.

 Yes.
 Marketers use call tracking to determine which keywords produce calls.
 Marketers use keyword call tracking to determine a true ROI for their PPC and SEO efforts.
 (In fact, most of our call tracking clients use call tracking for PPC).